John O. Agwunobi: Walmart

 In September 2007, Agwunobi was announced as Walmart's top medical professional working to expand the retailer's growth into the healthcare and wellness business.
 He led a team of more than 65,000 employees at the company's pharmacies, vision centers and healthcare clinics.
 Agwunobi later became the senior vice-president of Walmart, where he "drove down prescription medication costs and provided ongoing savings through our pharmacy offerings" before leaving in 2014.

 Herbalife Nutrition

 In 2016, Agwunobi joined Herbalife Nutrition, a multi-level marketing company based in California, as its chief health and nutrition officer.
 He became co-president in 2018 and was announced as its next chief executive officer and executive chairman in March 2020.
 After assuming the role, Agwunobi stated that he would focus the company's investments on weight management and sports performance.
-Dr. John Agwunobi departed Herbalife Nutrition in October 2022 and former CEO Michael O. Johnson was named Chairman and interim Chief Executive Officer.
+Agwunobi departed Herbalife Nutrition in October 2022 and former CEO Michael O. Johnson was named chairman and interim chief executive officer.